davidde/.dotfiles/README.md

 ### .dotfiles/home/
 The actual dotfiles are in the `home` directory, in the exact same path they would be in the local home directory.
 This is mostly for convenience; easier symlinking and keeping other files apart.

-With this structure symlinking is very straightforward, as well as easy to automate (see [dotcon](submodules/dotcon/README.md)).
-Simply find the file in `~/.dotfiles/home/`, and link against the same path with `.dotfiles/home/` removed.
+With this structure symlinking is very straightforward, as well as easy to automate (see [dotcon](https://github.com/davidde/dotcon)).
+To symlink manually, simply find the file in `~/.dotfiles/home/`, and link against the same path with `.dotfiles/home/` removed.
 For example:
 ```bash
 # ln -vs <source> <destination>
 ln -vs ~/.dotfiles/home/.zshrc ~